Gabriel Paulista

-Gabriel Armando de Abreu (born 26 November 1990), commonly known as Gabriel Paulista ([ɡabɾiˈew pawˈlistɐ]) or simply Gabriel, is a Brazilian professional footballer who plays as a central defender for La Liga club Valencia.
+Gabriel Armando de Abreu (born 26 November 1990), commonly known as Gabriel Paulista ([ɡabɾiˈew pawˈlistɐ]) or simply Gabriel, is a Brazilian professional footballer who plays as a centre-back for Süper Lig club Beşiktaş.

 He began his career with Vitória in 2010, winning two Campeonato Baiano titles and finishing as runner-up in the 2010 Copa do Brasil.
 He also spent a season-and-a-half in Spain's top flight with Villarreal before joining Arsenal in January 2015.
-In August 2017, Gabriel Paulista completed a move to Valencia.
+Having won two FA Cups, he moved to Valencia in August 2017.
+He made over 200 appearances for Valencia, winning the Copa del Rey in 2019.

 Club career

 Vitória

 Born in São Paulo, Gabriel Paulista joined Vitória's youth setup in 2009 from Taboão da Serra, after having failed trials at Grêmio Barueri and Santos.
 He made his senior debut for the former on 7 March 2010, starting in a 3–1 win at Camaçari for the Campeonato Baiano championship, his only appearance in a season in which Vitória won the state title.
 He made his Série A debut on 15 May, replacing Vilson in a 1–1 home draw against Flamengo.

 In August 2010, Gabriel Paulista appeared in both matches of 2010 Copa do Brasil finals against Santos, but playing as a right back in a 3–2 aggregate loss.
 On 5 December, in the last game of a league season which saw his team relegated, Gabriel was sent off for a foul on Anaílson in a goalless home draw against Atlético Goianiense.

 He made his first team breakthrough in late 2011, and went on to play a crucial role in the following year, appearing in 35 matches as Leão returned to Série A. On 6 September 2012 Gabriel Paulista signed a contract extension with Vitória, until 2016.

 He was elected the best central defender of 2013 Campeonato Baiano; he opened in a 7–3 win at city rivals Bahia on 12 May, in the first leg of the final (8–4 aggregate).
 On 25 May, in the opening game of the 2013 season, he scored his only goal in the national league, putting Vitória 2–0 up after 12 minutes against Internacional at the Arena Fonte Nova, an eventual 2–2 draw.